Eddie07/media/README.md

 <a name="mod_inst">
 </a>

-**1.44.
+**1.4.
 Module installation**

-Building the Module as device-tree overlay:
+Building the Module and device-tree overlay:

 1)  make \[KDIR=\[Path to your linux kernel\]\]

-2)  The module is compiled to **smart_clock.ko**
+2)  The module will be compiled to **smart_clock.ko**

 3)  The device tree overlay will be compiled to **smart_clock.dtbo**

 4)  Copy **smart_clock.dtbo** to boot/overlays directory to the device

-Inserting into your kernel:
+5)  Inserting into your kernel:

-Command:
+Type command in terminal:

 `sudo insmod smart_clock.ko`

-Check kernel log if device is properly booted:
+After check kernel log if device is properly booted:

 >smart_clock: smart_clock: Major = 238 Minor = 0